Steppie101/Gilgamesh/README.md

 # Gilgamesh

+An open-source tool for periodic packing generation and mesh refinement for CFD in OpenFOAM.

 ## Packing Generation
 This tool was developed using Blender 4.3.
 Beware that using another version may cause the program to disfunction.
 In order to run the packing generator from a command line, make sure that the current working directory is ```packing_generation```.
 From here the following command can be run to generate a packing: